Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Introduction

-The appearance of the entropic index, $q\neq 1$ (also called nonextensive parameter) is attributed to the local fluctuations in the system~\cite{Wilk00}.
-It is important to recall at this point that in the limit of $q\rightarrow 1$ the Tsallis distribution approached the GB distribution.
+The appearance of the entropic index, $q\neq 1$ (also called non-extensive parameter) in Tsallis distribution is attributed to the local fluctuations in the system~\cite{Wilk:1999dr}.
+It is important to recall at this point that, in the limit of $q\rightarrow 1$, the Tsallis distribution approaches the GB distribution.
 In principle, $q$ can be determined from the dynamics of the system.
-For some cases like non-linear Fokker-Planck equation \cite{tsallispre}, Boltzmann lattice model \cite{lattpre}, cold atoms in optical lattices \cite{coldprl} etc the $q$ is known analytically in terms of microscopic or mesoscopic quantities.
-A relation between the entropic index $q$ and the basic parameters of the QCD has been established in in~\cite{DMM1,DMM2} and show that this value of $q$ can be used to reproduce the transverse momentum spectra of hadrons produced in relativistic proton+proton collisions ~\cite{DMM2020}.
-The value of the parameter $q$ of a many body system has been expressed in terms of the number ($N$) of particles as $q=1+2N^{-1}/3$ and shown that the two particle correlation becomes weaker as $N\rightarrow\infty$, {\it i.e.} when the system approach the domain of molecular chaos~\cite{LD} which exposes the importance of non-extensitivity of a system with finite number of particles {\it e.g.}.
-This has relevance for system formed in high energy collisions of protons and nuclei.
-It has been shown in~\cite{Wilk00} that in a system with fluctuating temperature zones, $\beta$ is the inverse of average temperature and $q$ is related to the relative variance in temperature.
-The interplay between the parameter $q$ and the QCD dynamics has been exposed in Ref.s~\cite{RY1,RY2}.
-Although in relativistic nuclear collisions the $q$ is treated as a parameter to fit the transverse momentum spectra of hadrons which can in principle vary from 0 to $\infty$.
-However, for the phenomenological studies the values of $q$ are generally greater than one and from the thermodynamic considerations it has an upper bound of 4/3 \cite{BhattaCleMog}.
-The descriptions of different experimental observables that carries the effect of fluctuations require $q\neq 1$ as argued in Refs.~\cite{Navarra1,Navarra2,Wilk,Wilk00,Wilk01,Wilk09,Biro05}.
-The value of the $q$ varies with collision centrality, energy, and system size~\cite{Wilk}.
-It is reported that the system size alone is not sufficient to explain the values of nonextensive parameter~\cite{Sarwar2}.
+For some cases, like non-linear Fokker-Planck equation \cite{Tsallis_1996}, Boltzmann lattice model \cite{PhysRevE.68.025103}, cold atoms in optical lattices \cite{Douglas:2006zz} etc, the $q$ is known analytically in terms of microscopic or mesoscopic quantities.
+A relation between the entropic index $q$ and the basic parameters of the QCD has been established in Refs.~\cite{Deppman:2020gbu,Deppman:2019yno}.
+Furthermore, it was shown that, this value of $q$ can be used to reproduce the transverse momentum spectra of hadrons produced in relativistic proton+proton collisions~\cite{Deppman:2020jzl}.
+The value of $q$ for a many body system has been expressed in terms of the number of particles ($N$) as, $q=1+2N^{-1}/3$ and it was shown that, the two particle correlation becomes weaker as $N\rightarrow\infty$ {\it i.e.} when the system approaches the domain of molecular chaos~\cite{2020PhRvE.101d0102L}.
+This nicely depicts the importance of non-extensitivity of a system with finite number of particles and has relevance for system formed in high energy collisions of protons and nuclei.
+It has been shown in Ref.~\cite{Wilk:1999dr} that, in a system with fluctuating temperature zones, $q$ is related to the relative variance in temperature.
+The interplay between the parameter $q$ and the QCD dynamics has been studied in Refs.~\cite{Rozynek:2016ykp,Rozynek:2018tev}.
+In relativistic nuclear collisions, the $q$ is treated as a parameter to fit the transverse momentum spectra of hadrons, which can in principle vary from 0 to $\infty$.
+However, for the phenomenological studies, the values of $q$ are generally greater than one and from the thermodynamic considerations it has an upper bound of 4/3 \cite{Bhattacharyya:2016lrk}.
+The descriptions of different experimental observables, which carry the effect of fluctuations, require $q\neq 1$ as argued in Refs.~\cite{Wilk:1999dr,Navarra:2003am,Navarra:2003um,Biyajima:2004ub,Biyajima:2006mv,Wilk:2000yv,Wilk:2009nn,Biro:2004qg}.
+The value of $q$ varies with collision centrality, energy and system size~\cite{Biyajima:2004ub,Biyajima:2006mv}.
+It has been reported that the system size alone is not sufficient to explain the value of non-extensive parameter~\cite{Deb:2019yjo}.